Our photographers include:

 Rosie Schneider is a landscape photographer and photo artist who has been capturing the beauty of Exmoor for many years.
 Her work is available to purchase through Courtyard Framing in Minehead (www.courtyardframing.co.uk) and can be posted nationwide.
 Examples of her work can be seen on the website https://500px.com/curlylocks where the photographs are arranged in galleries for easy viewing.
 There are nearly 200 images of Exmoor.
 Her own website is in the making and can be found at www.rosieschneiderphotography.co.uk.
 Please look out for further developments.
 Rosie has won this year’s photo competition in Exmoor National Park with her photograph ‘The Deer’.
 Christmas cards and calendars are available.
 Please email firstname.lastname@example.org for details.

-Neville Stanikk has been photographing landscapes for the last 32 years.
+The late Neville Stanikk photographed landscapes for more than three decades.
 His published work can be seen in magazines and books, including Southampton, Portrait of Maritime City, Perfect Exmoor, Exmoor, A Winter’s Tale and (just published) Portrait of the Somerset Coast.
-He uses a Fuji Finepix S3 Pro because of its colour and dynamic range.
-He describes his aim in capturing ‘unashamedly romantic, dramatic and beautiful pictures’ which show the landscape at its best.
+He used a Fuji Finepix S3 Pro because of its colour and dynamic range.
+He described his aim in capturing ‘unashamedly romantic, dramatic and beautiful pictures’ which showed the landscape at its best.
 Prints of his Exmoor and Somerset coast pictures can be ordered from Courtyard Gallery.